Carl7yan/CSIETPP-Competition/README.md

 # My-Journey-to-ComputerScience
-Learn how to use Github
-A place to record
+A place in Github to record